ethereum/ethereum-org-website/README.md

 - Because this page is very simple and does not contain much content, changes to the text will be limited.
 - Useful contributions include: suggesting better “beginner” content to link at the bottom of the page, or suggesting images that could be added to the page to break up the text.

+## 🤔 How are decisions about the site made?

+Decisions about individual PRs, design evolution, and major upgrades to the website are made by a team of people from across the Ethereum ecosystem.
+This team includes project managers, developers, designers, marketing and communications, and subject matter experts.
+Community input informs every decision: raising questions in issues, submitting PRs, or contacting the team at website@ethereum.org is helpful!

+This team currently includes:

+- Anuj Gupta (Ethereum Foundation)
+- Amanda Gutterman (ConsenSys)
+- Taeyeon Kim (Ethereum Foundation)
+- Joseph Schweitzer (Ethereum Foundation)
+- Josh Stark (L4, ETHGlobal, Ethereum Foundation)
+- Charles St. Louis (MakerDAO & Ethereum Cat Herders)
+- Evan Van Ness (ConsenSys & Ethereum Foundation)
+- Alan Woo (Independent designer & developer)

 ## Development